Building up savings and paying down high-interest consumer debt are both critical financial cornerstones, but which one you should you put first?

 “Focusing on paying off your debt allows you to reduce the amount paid to debtors, thus enabling you to more effectively save in the long run.

 “However, prioritizing debts like mortgage payments are an exception.
 Mortgages are installment loans, and while paying extra can help you repay your loan faster, as long as you can make your monthly payments, growing your savings may take the priority to paying extra.”

 Of course, the best thing you can do, if it’s financially feasible, is finding a balance between paying down your debt and building up your savings.

 “While it’s important to pay off debt, you also want to ensure that you have savings for the future, emergencies, and to avoid going into more debt into the future,” urged Ross.

 “Create a budget and make a debt repayment plan.
 Decide how much you are going to pay towards each debt every month.
 Then, based on how much money you have left over, choose a percentage to put towards savings each week or month.”

 At the end of the day, whether you prioritize savings or debt will depend on your specific situation, as all of our experts made clear.
-You’ll need healthy savings and as little consumer debt as possible to keep your finances on steady ground and keep bad credit loans like payday or title loans away from you.
+You’ll need healthy savings and as little consumer debt as possible to keep your finances on steady ground.

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.